 The motherboard has six SATA disk connectors.
-The location of these connectors is illustrated in Figure 10.
-The connector meets the mechanical and electrical properties defined by the Serial AZA International Organization in the specification entitled Serial ATA Revision 3.0 Specification (released June 2009).
+The ODM can choose the location of these connectors along the board side edge, with the SATA cables configured accordingly.
+The connector meets the mechanical and electrical properties defined by the Serial ATA International Organization in the specification entitled Serial ATA Revision 3.0 Specification, released June 2009.